google/jni-bind/README.md

 - **Arrays** *inline object construction for method arguments, efficient pinning of existing spans.*
 - And *much* more!

+Curious to try it?
+Check out the [Godbolt sample](https://godbolt.org/z/6dfs43MK5)!

+If you're enjoying JNI Bind, or just want to support it, please consider adding a GitHub ⭐️!

 ## Table of Contents
 - [Quick Intro](#quick-intro)
 - [Installation](#installation-without-bazel)